Concessions, Build-Operate-Transfer (BOT) and Design-Build-Operate (DBO) Projects

 Overview of Concessions, BOTs, DBO Projects

-A concession gives an operator the long term right to use all utility assets conferred on the operator, including responsibility for all operation and investment.
+A Concession gives an operator the long term right to use all utility assets conferred on the operator, including responsibility for all operation and investment.
 Asset ownership remains with the authority.
 Assets revert to the authority at the end of the concession period, including assets purchased by the operator.
 In a concession the operator typically obtains its revenues directly from the consumer and so it has a direct relationship with the consumer.
 A concession covers an entire infrastructure system (so may include the operator taking over existing assets as well as building and operating new assets).

-In a Design-Build-Operate project the public sector owns and finances the construction of new assets.
+In a Design-Build-Operate (DBO) Project the public sector owns and finances the construction of new assets.
 The private sector designs, builds and operates the assets to meet certain agreed outputs.
 The documentation for a DBO is typically simpler than a BOT or Concession as there are no financing documents and will typically consist of a civil works contract plus an operating contract, or a section added to the contract covering operations.
 The Operator is taking no financing risk and will typically be paid a sum for the design-build of the plant and then an operating fee for the operating period.

 - A concession gives a private operator responsibility not only for operation and maintenance of the assets but also for financing and managing all required investment.